prscX/react-native-spruce/README.md

 Any type of contribution will be very much appreciated

 ## License
-Copyright @2017 Pranav Raj Singh Chauhan
+Copyright @ Pranav Raj Singh Chauhan

-The React Native Spruce is provided under the MIT License.
+RNSpruce is provided under the Apache License.